Why Build Your Website in WordPress

 Key Features of WordPress

-- Understandable Permalinks: The URLs for all the pages in your website can be made to conform to a standard system, and all the links are structured, sensible, and understandable to human and machines, and that includes search engines.
+The URLs for all the pages in your website can be made to conform to a standard system, and all the links are structured, sensible, and understandable to humans and machines, and that includes search engines.
 Clean URLs are essential for search engine optimization and an improved user experience.
 (NO URLs like www.mywebsite.com/1234thwbsai)

-- WYSIWYG Editing: Edit posts and pages on your website in a “what you see is what you get” editor, similar to creating a document in MSWord.
+Edit posts and pages on your website in a "what you see is what you get" editor, similar to creating a document in MSWord.
 No coding knowledge needed!
-That means after I set up the structure of your website, you can edit the content and pictures, and add or remove pages yourself.
+That means after we set up the structure of your website, you can edit the content and pictures, and add or remove pages yourself.

-- Detailed Directions: WordPress maintains detailed directions with screenshots in their “Codex” found at http://codex.wordpress.org, so if you don’t know how to do something, the answer is just a click away.
-There are also discussion forums available for user-to-user support, and, of course, you can always email me your friendly website designer for support!
+WordPress maintains detailed directions with screenshots in their Codex, so if you don't know how to do something, the answer is just a click away.
+There are also discussion forums available for user-to-user support, and, of course, you can always email us for support!

-For additional information about WordPress, you can read more about WordPress’ Features or find a wealth of information in WordPress’ Beginner’s Guide.
-If you have specific questions about WordPress, please feel free to leave them in the comments!
-We’re happy to share any knowledge we can regarding this amazing website building platform.
+For additional information about WordPress, you can read more about WordPress' Features or find a wealth of information in the WordPress Beginner's Guide.
+If you have specific questions about WordPress, please feel free to ask us on Twitter or send us an email!
+We're happy to share any knowledge we can regarding this amazing website-building platform.